jakelashbrook/cocktails-ms3/README.md

 <h2 align="center">An Introduction</h2>

-We've all had those long days or weeks at work where it get's to 4 o'clock and we're staring at the clock thinking about what beverage we're going to treat ourselves to when we get home.
+We've all had those long days or weeks at work where it get's to 4 in the afternoon and we're staring at the clock thinking about what beverage we're going to treat ourselves to when we get home.
 We all know it's naughty, and definitely not good for our bodies if not enjoyed in moderation- but that doesn't stop us from wanting to partake on a journey of creativity and discovery when it comes to enjoying a nice cold beverage after a hard day in the office.